louischatriot/nedb/README.md

 **Embedded persistent database for Node.js, written in Javascript, with no dependency** (except npm modules of course).
 You can **think of it as a SQLite for Node.js projects**, which can be used with a simple `require` statement.
 The API is a subset of MongoDB's.
+You can also use it as a persistent or an in-memory only datastore.

 ## Installation, tests